OpenBB-finance/OpenBB/website/content/sdk/quickstart/faq.md

 </p>
 </details>

-<details><summary>How do I launch Jupyter Lab for use with the OpenBB SDK?</summary>
+<details><summary>How do I launch Jupyter Lab or Jupyter Notebook for use with the OpenBB SDK?</summary>
 <p>

-From the command line, with the environment active, and from the root of the local installation folder, enter: `jupyter lab`.
-A browser window will launch.
+Once the installation is finished via `pip` and you have activated the conda environment, as explained in the [installation guide](/sdk/quickstart/installation) you are able to activate a Jupyter Notebook by running `jupyter notebook` or Jupyter Lab with `jupyter lab`.
+Then, you should be able to use the OpenBB SDK by following along with the [Structure of the SDK](/sdk/guides/basics/structure) and [Using the SDK](/sdk/guides/basics/using) guides.

 </p>
 </details>